-However, Gummersbach hasn’t had the success they would have liked in recent times as their last European championships was back in 1983.
+However, Gummersbach hasn’t had the success they would have liked in recent times as their last European championships were back in 1983.
 Magdeburg also has won three titles over the years.
 However, the last Bundesliga team to win a title was when Flensburg-Handewitt defeated rivals Kiel in the 2013/14 finals after Anders Eggert had a great game.

 In the 90s, Kiel dominated the Bundesliga and this was largely mainly due to the brilliance of their top player Nikola Karabatic.
 During this 10-year period, they won 7 titles and continued to do well as a team in the following years as well as they had a great team with the likes of Daniel Narcisse and Domagoj Duvnjak.
 They haven’t had a lot of success in the last few years as Rhein-Neckar Löwen won consecutive titles in 2016 and 2017 while SG Flensburg-Handewitt won back to back titles in 2018 and 2019.

 Handball-Bundesliga is rather unique because most of the top teams in the league are not from big cities.
 This is the opposite in football as most of the domestic leagues are dominated by teams from big cities like Barcelona, Madrid, Manchester, London, Munich and Paris.
-Handball-Bundesliga’s top teams are from small cities – Kiel has just 246,000 residents, Flensburg has 85,000, Gummersbach has 51,000 and Grosswallstadt has only has just over 4,000.
+Handball-Bundesliga’s top teams are from small cities – Kiel has just 246,000 residents, Flensburg has 85,000, Gummersbach has 51,000 and Grosswallstadt has only had just over 4,000.
 So don’t focus on big cities when it comes to your handball betting strategies.

 Place your bets on handball with Mr Green.